jimthompson5802/mlflow_demo/README.md

 ## Demonstration Environment
 ![](images/demo_environment_with_db_architecture.png)

 ## System Requirements
 * [Docker](https://docs.docker.com/develop/)
 * [Docker Compose](https://docs.docker.com/compose/overview/)

 Work performed with Docker for Mac Version 2.0.0.3 (31259)

 ## Environment Setup

+_Setup described in this section does not consider security requirements and is suitable only for demonstration purposes with non-sensitive data.
+Changes are required for any production deployment_.

 ### Set up local storage
 * Clone repo to local computer.
 Note directory for the local repo, e.g., `/home/userid/mlflow_demo`